I4-Projektseminar-HHU-2017/i4-projekt-wissenstechnologien-lottogewinner-1/README.md

 Console:
 Change your directory to the one, where your programmfiles are in. (windows: cd .../...)
-Type javac Lottosystem.java to compile the programm.
+Type javac Lottosystem_Neu1.java to compile the programm.
-Type java Lottosystem to run the programm.
+Type java Lottosystem_Neu1 to run the programm.

 IDE:
 Import the files into your workspace.
-Run the file Lottosystem as a java application.
+Run the file Lottosystem_Neu1 as a java application.

 You want to be part of the team?
 You have any questions or concerns?